2017–18 Eintracht Frankfurt season

-The 2017–18 Eintracht Frankfurt season was the 119th season in the football club's history and 6th consecutive and 49th overall season in the top flight of German football, the Bundesliga, having been promoted from the 2.
+The 2017–18 Eintracht Frankfurt season was the 119th season in the football club's history and the 6th consecutive and 49th overall season in the top flight of German football, the Bundesliga, having been promoted from the 2.
 Bundesliga in 2012.
 In addition to the domestic league, Eintracht Frankfurt also were participating in this season's edition of the domestic cup, the DFB-Pokal.
 This was the 93rd season for Frankfurt in the Commerzbank-Arena, located in Frankfurt, Hesse, Germany.
 The season covers a period from 1 July 2017 to 30 June 2018.

-The season ended up with Eintracht winning the DFB-Pokal for the fifth time.
+The season ended with Eintracht winning the DFB-Pokal for the fifth time.